w3c/wcag-act-rules/content/index.md

 ## Rules for WCAG 2

 These ACT Rules are used to test conformance issues of WCAG 2.0 or 2.1.
 These rules have been approved by the Accessibility Guidelines Working Group.
-They are fully implemented in at least one evaluation tool or methodology.
+They are fully implemented in at least one [test tool or methodology](../implementations/).

 <ul>
 {%- for rule in site.data.wcag-act-rules.rules["act-rules"] %}